pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. In the **Name** field, enter a name for the availability zone.
 1. Optionally select **This is the management availability zone**.

     The management availability zone is the availability zone in which to deploy the TKGI Management Plane.
-The management plane consists of the TKGI API VM, Ops Manager, BOSH Director, and Harbor Registry.
+The management plane consists of the TKGI API VM, {{{ vars.platform_name }}}, BOSH Director, and Harbor Registry.
 You can only designate one availability zone as the management zone.
 If you do not designate an availability zone as the management zone, Tanzu Kubernetes Grid Integrated Edition Management Console selects the first one.
 1. In the **Compute Resource** tree, select clusters, host groups, or resource pools for this availability zone to use.
 1. Click **Save Availability Zone**.